Lighthouses of Southeastern Brazil

 Ilha da Moela

 1830.
 Active; focal plane 110 m (361 ft); light displays white 15 s, off 4 s, white 1.5 s, off 4 s, white 15 s, off 9.5 s, red 1.5 s, off 9.5 s.
 10 m (33 ft) round masonry tower with lantern and gallery.
 1st order Fresnel lens (1895) in use.
 Entire lighthouse painted white.
-Paulo Daniel's photo is at right, Thiago Teixeira has a good photo, Gilberto Amaral Pereira has a photo, Trabas has Capt.
+A 2021 Navy photo is at the top of this page, Gilberto Amaral Pereira has a 2016 photo, Paulo Daniel contributed a 2013 photo, Thiago Teixeira has a good photo, Trabas has Capt.
 Peter's distant view, and Google has a satellite view.
 This is a staffed naval station including the lighthouse, communications facilities (1956), and a weather station (1953).
-Located on an island about 5 km (3 mi) southeast of the entrance to the Baía de Santos, the harbor of São Paulo.
+Located on an island about 5 km (3 mi) southeast of the entrance to the Baía de Santos, the harbor of Santos.
 Site and tower closed (the entire island is a Brazilian Navy base).
 ARLHS BRA-043; BR-3288; Admiralty G0496; NGA 18636.

 Ilha das Palmas

 Date unknown.
 Active; focal plane 18 m (59 ft); red flash every 3 s.
 4 m (13 ft) red post light mounted on the south corner of a 1-story fishing club building.
 Trabas has Capt.
-Peter's photo and Google has a satellite view.
+Peter's photo, a drone view is available, and Google has a satellite view.
 Located on a small island just offshore at the eastern entrance to the Baia dos Santos.
 The island is connected to the mainland by a footbridge.
 Site status unknown.
 Site manager: Clube de Pesca de Santos.
 BR-3292; Admiralty G0497; NGA 18640.

 Rio de Meio Range Front

 Date unknown.
-Active; focal plane 8 m (26 ft); quick-flashing white light.
+Active (?); focal plane 8 m (26 ft); quick-flashing white light.
 7 m (23 ft) square cylindrical concrete tower.
 Tower painted with red and white horizontal bands.
 Trabas has Capt.
 Peter's photo and Google has a satellite view.
-Recent construction has made this small lighthouse hard to spot.
+It looks abandoned in the photo but it is still listed by the Admiralty and Brazilian lists and it is charted as active by C-Map.
 Located near the waterfront in Rio de Meio, a neighborhood on the southeast side of the Santos estuary.
 Site and tower closed.
 BR-3312; Admiralty G0501; NGA 18660.

 Rio de Meio Range Rear